SalamaSoft/REST-HelloWorld/README.md

 * This demo project will demonstrate features below:

   --- About how to invoke web service, how diliver parameters
-      (odinary type such as String, int, etc. Multipart type, means uploading file)
+      (odinary type such as String, int, etc. Multipart type, means uploading file).
 A typical code is like below:

      In JavaScript(client side):
       <pre><code>